lljbash/clangd-tidy/README.md

 A big shoutout to [clangd](https://clangd.llvm.org/) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) for their great work!

+Claps to
-Claps to [@ArchieAtkinson](https://github.com/ArchieAtkinson) for his artistic flair in the fancy diagnostic formatter.
+- [@ArchieAtkinson](https://github.com/ArchieAtkinson) for his artistic flair in the fancy diagnostic formatter.
+- [@jmpfar](https://github.com/jmpfar) for his contribution to hyperlink support.

 Contributions are welcome!
 Feel free to open an issue or a pull request.